sagredo-dev/vpopmail/doc/README.md

 I bet for most people that tends to group customers together.
 A special sort may be apropriate for domains that end in a country code.
 If someone has any ideas, post it on the SourceFORGE vpopmail-devel mailing list.

+## More info and support
+To find more info and ask for support post a comment [here](https://notes.sagredo.eu/en/qmail-notes-185/installing-and-configuring-vpopmail-81.html).